ibm-cloud-docs/discovery-data/connector-sharepoint-online-cloud.md

 The collection is created quickly.
 It takes more time for the data to be processed as it is added to the collection.

 If you want to check the progress, go to the Activity page.
 From the navigation pane, click **Manage collections**, and then click to open the collection.

+You cannot currently change the user account that is associated with the OAuth setup later, nor any of the details of the existing user account that the connector is configured to use.
+For example, you cannot update the password that was used to set up the connection after a password change in SharePoint.
+{: note}

 ### Sample access control list information
 {: #connector-sharepoint-online-cloud-acl-sample}